 And he has overthrown the powers of the devil.

 Our ‘Live in Concert’ series gives us a chance to share some of our favourite repertoire.
-The audio is always taken from live performances and sometimes video comprises a selection of concerts from a tour.
+The audio is always taken from live performances and sometimes the video is made up from a selection of concerts and sessions on a tour.

-The latest in our ‘Live in Concert’ series is a wonderful Epiphany carol by Herbert Howells.
-Howells’s music is very close to all of our hearts and we were really pleased to be able to perform some of his music during our Christmas tour.
+Our Epiphany instalment for our ‘Live in Concert’ series is a wonderful carol by Herbert Howells.
+Howells’s music is very close to all of our hearts and we were really pleased to be able to perform some of his music during our Christmas tour in 2016.
 This performance was filmed live during our concert at St John’s Smith Square.

 – – – –